sphinx-doc/sphinx/doc/latex.rst

   * or two dimensions (separated by a space),
   * or two dimensions followed by the keyword ``inset``.

   The x-offset and y-offset may be negative.
+A negative x-offset means that the shadow is on the left.
+The shadow extends into the page margin, whether the offset is positive or negative.

-The default is ``none``, *except* for the :dudir:`topic` or contents_ directives, for which it is ``4pt 4pt``, i.e. the shadow has a width of ``4pt`` and extends to the right and below the frame.
-The lateral shadow then extends into the page right margin.
+  The default is ``none`` *except* for the  contents_ directive which uses ``4pt 4pt``.

+  .. versionchanged:: 8.1.0
+     No shadow per default for :dudir:`topic` and :dudir:`sidebar`.

 - | ``<prefix>_border-TeXcolor``,
   | ``<prefix>_background-TeXcolor``,
   | ``<prefix>_box-shadow-TeXcolor``,